nehayward/resume/README.md

 ### **Alaska Airlines**, iOS Engineer, March 2019 – _Present_

+- Lead AirTalk framework development; a company wide initiative for communication for all flight operations.
 - Lead design and engineer efforts on implementing rebooking feature into Lobby app.
 Created Mocky, a macOS app to mock network responses, which lead to a faster development and shifted Alaska to maximize agile development.
-- Finished and delivered Boarding Agent app used by 3,000+ CSA (Customer Service Agent), that is boarding over a million passengers each month.
+- Finished and delivered Boarding Agent app used by 3,000+ CSA (Customer Service Agent), that is boarding over 2 million passengers each month.

 ### **IQVia**, Senior Software Engineer, September 2017 – March 2019